Study on the accidental background of the JSNS$^2$ experiment: Setup

 PMT signal waveforms from both the inner detector and the veto layer are digitized and recorded at a 500~MHz sampling rate by 8-bit flash analog-to-digital converters (FADCs).
-As a trigger, we utilize a 25 Hz periodic signal from the accelerator scheduled timing which directs the proton beam towards the MLF target, called the "kicker trigger".
+As a trigger, we utilize a 25 Hz periodic signal from the accelerator scheduled timing which directs the proton beam towards the MLF target, called the ``kicker trigger".
 The width of the acquired waveform in this trigger scheme is set to 125~\micro, which fully covers the prompt and delayed signal timing window of the IBD events.
-The rate limitation of the \JSNS data acquisition system under this condition is 5~Hz, thus the factor of 5 of the pre-scale is necessary.
+The rate limitation of the \JSNS data acquisition system under this condition is 5~Hz, thus, a pre-scaling factor of 5 is required.
 We mainly used this trigger and data acquisition to obtain the beam-on data for an accidental background estimation within the sterile neutrino search.

 Detailed description of the detector and the triggers are given in~\cite{cite:detector, cite:daq}, respectively.